ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Scope: global

+**Trace Flag: 1205**<br />
+Function: More detailed information about the command being executed at the time of a deadlock.
+Documented in SQL 7 BOL.<br />
+Link: None

+**Trace Flag: 1206**<br />
+Function: Used to complement flag 1204 by displaying other locks held by deadlock parties<br />
+Link: None

 **Trace Flag: 1211**<br />
 Function: Disables Lock escalation caused by memory pressure<br />
 Link: http://msdn.microsoft.com/en-us/library/ms188396.aspx<br />
 Scope: global or session

+**Trace Flag: 1216**<br />
+Function:  SQL 7 - Disables Health reporting.
+Lock monitor when detects a (worker thread) resource level blocking scenario.
+If a SPID that owns a lock is currently queued to the scheduler, because all the assigned worker threads have been created and all the assigned worker threads are in an un-resolvable wait state, the following error message is written to the SQL Server error log: Error 1223: Process ID %d:%d cannot acquire lock "%s" on resource %s because a potential deadlock exists on Scheduler %d for the resource.
+Process ID %d:% d holds a lock "%h" on this resource.<br />
+Link: None

 **Trace Flag: 1222**<br />